alphagov/govwifi-tech-docs/source/documentation/set_up.md

 After creating your account you should invite at least one colleague to create an account.
 This is so they can reset your two-factor authentication, if needed.
 Invite them from the ‘team members’ section of GovWifi admin.

-## Connect to GovWifi for individual use

-Follow the instructions to [create a GovWifi account and connect to GovWifi](https://www.wifi.service.gov.uk/connect-to-govwifi/).

 ## Sign the memorandum of understanding

 You must [sign the memorandum of understanding](https://admin.wifi.service.gov.uk/mou) (MOU) before your organisation can begin installing GovWifi.